elixirland/xlp-book-club-API/README.md

 # Book Club API

-## Help a Book Club Keep Track of Their Reading!
+## Introduction: Help a Book Club Keep Track of Their Reading!

 A local book club needs your help!
 They’re looking for a system to store their books and monitor the reading progress for the books that are being read at any given moment in time.